andrewheiss/Dissertation/Writing/1_cs_regime_stability/cs_regime_stability.md

 ![(L) Predicted CSRE across range of possible internal political risk scores; (R) predicted CSRE across range of government risk scores and length of executive tenure.
 All model covariates held at their means.](../../Output/figures/1-int-pred){#fig:int-pred}

 The model offers contradictory evidence for H~1b~.
 I had hypothesized that autocrats would restrict the CSRE as the internal cohesion of the regime deteriorated.
 However, across both specifications of the model, autocratic government stability is significantly and *negatively* associated with the CSRE in the following year, resulting in a decrease of nearly 0.2 (P(β \< 0) = 1).
-That is, as a regime consulates its power and internal unity, it does not, in fact, increase the space for institutional dissonance for civil society organizations.
+That is, as a regime consolidates its power and internal unity, it does not, in fact, increase the space for institutional dissonance for civil society organizations.
 Instead, it appears that autocratic entrenchment and stabilization leads to a more restrictive regulatory environment.

 The three additional measures of regime longevity bolster this evidence.
 Executive tenure is significantly and negatively associated with civil society regulations, and for every year in office, the CSRE will decrease by 0.1 on average (P(β \< 0) = 1).
 The number of years that elapse between competitive executive elections has a similar effect, decreasing the CSRE by nearly 0.05 each year, *ceteris paribus*.
 The right panel of [@fig:int-pred] shows the substantial effects of these coefficients, demonstrating the predicted CSRE across a range of possible government stability values for countries with executives in office for 2 and 30 years.
 Contra my hypothesis, the CSRE clearly decreases both when regime stability increases and as autocrats remain in office longer.